 - How and when the seller will ship the goods

 - If (and for how long) the buyer is allowed to inspect the goods and reject them if dissatisfied with the quality

-After submitting those details to an escrow service, the buyer and seller simply need to do what they agreed to do.
-If the seller never ships, the buyer gets her money back.
-If the buyer says the goods never arrived (which some people claim in order to get things for free), the seller and escrow company will have shipping confirmations – and the buyer agreed to complete the transaction based on those confirmations and there’s proof of shipment, the escrow provider pays the seller.
+If the buyer says the goods never arrived (which some bad actors may claim in order to get things for free), the seller and escrow company can review shipping confirmations.
+If the buyer agreed to complete the transaction based on those confirmations and there’s proof of shipment, the escrow provider pays the seller.